Throbac-Labs/SolanaValidator_FullDeployment/README.md

 ```
 sudo chown sol:sol /mnt/accountsdb
 ```
 Now its time to create the RAM disk.
-First, we make a directory inside our newly created partition
+First, we make a directory inside our newly created partition.
 ```
 sudo mkdir /mnt/accountsdb/ramdisk
 ```